olimoz/mech-interp-reasoning/README.md

 Data for classification is available at:
 - [Challenge_Classification.xlsx](assets/ARC_Classifications.xlsx)

-### Impact of a Larger Model with Self Reflection
+### Impact of a Larger Model with Self Reflection: AI Agents

 Thus far all challenges have been attempted zero shot, whereas models such as Claude3.5 are optimised for chat, iterative conversation.
 That conversation can be with themselves in an 'agentic' workflow.
 The model converses with itself to review data, plan an approach and reflect upon it's own responses.
+The better its reasoning abilities the more effective the agent.

-This has been demonstrated to give improved results in many use cases.
+This approach has been demonstrated to give improved results in many use cases.
 This is not surprising as it is effectively prompting itself with multiple attempts to answer the question, opportunities to revise errors and make new insights.
-For our purposes we simply wish to know whether it can deliver better performance on ARC challenges.
+We wish to know to what extent an agentic approach can deliver better performance on ARC challenges.

 Microsoft Research's Autogen was used to enable Claude 3.5 to use a Jupyter notebook as a mechanism for exploring the data and engaging in self reflection.
 The notebook, including code, comments and execution responses, is the conversation.
 It is an expanding context for each of the subsequent calls to the LLM.
 This is powerful because as the solution develops the notebook records an 'inner monologue', a 'chain of thought'.
 Whereas pure code is a finished product without clues to how it was derived.